Sean-AP/Sean-AP/README.md

 ### My Hobbies

 I enjoy parkrunning, karting, and doing programming/engineering projects<br>
-I've also done my fair share of hackathons, mostly alongside [@btRooke].
+I've also done my fair share of hackathons, mostly alongside [@btRooke](https://github.com/btRooke).
 Here are some highlights:<br>

 | **When?**            | **What?**                                                                        | **Why?**                                                                                                                                                                                  |
 |----------------------|----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|